-- Read and understand Part 1 and Annex A: Further Information of the Department for Education's statutory safeguarding guidance, Keeping Children Safe in Education (2022) and review this guidance at least annually.
-You can decide whether staff who don't work directly with children read part 1 of KCSIE or annex A of KCSIE (a condensed version of part 1), but these staff are expected to read at least either section. - Sign a declaration at the beginning of each academic year to say they have received, read and understood the guidance.

-- Reinforce the importance of online safety when communicating with parents.
-This includes making parents aware of what we ask children to do online (e.g. sites they need to visit or who they'll be interacting with online including using Chromebooks and our digital strategy) - Provide a safe space for pupils who are LGBT to speak out and share their concerns.
-At LFPA we would expect children to approach a trusted adult who can signpost them to an appropriate member of the safeguarding team.
+- read and understand Part 1 and Annex A: Safeguarding information for school & college staff, of the Department for Education's statutory safeguarding guidance, Keeping Children Safe in Education (2023) and review this guidance at least annually.
+You can decide whether staff who don't work directly with children read part 1 of KCSIE or annex A of KCSIE (a condensed version of part 1), but these staff are expected to read at least either section. - sign a declaration at the beginning of each academic year to say they have received, read and understood the guidance. - sign a declaration at the beginning of each academic year to say they have read and understood the staff code of conduct. - reinforce the importance of online safety when communicating with parents.
+This includes making parents aware of what we ask children to do online (e.g. sites they need to visit or who they'll be interacting with online) - Provide a safe space for pupils who are LGBT to speak out and share their concerns.
+At JEA we would expect children to approach a trusted adult who can signpost them to an appropriate member of the wellbeing team.